Good manufacturing practice

 It covers the basis for national procedures that form part of the national inspectorates' quality systems:

 EMA published the Word version of some of the templates for the convenience of inspectorates:

 - Rapid alert notification of a quality defect / recall

 - Follow-up and non-urgent information for quality defects

 Revision of template for serious GMP non-compliance

 EMA's GMP/GDP Inspectors Working Group is discussing actions required after an inspection concludes that a manufacturing site does not comply with GMP, specifically where this can lead to a shortage of critical medicines.
-As an immediate action, EMA has released an updated template for GMP non-compliance statement for public consultation until 15 May 2018:
+EMA has held a public consultation on an updated template for GMP non-compliance statement in 2018:

 Plasma master file (PMF) inspections

 For products derived from blood or blood plasma, EMA is responsible for coordinating inspections of the blood establishments in which collection, testing, processing, storage and distribution is carried out under the PMF certification procedure.